gonzomir/minimal-share-buttons/readme.txt

 1. Use the Settings->Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.

 == Changelog ==

+= 0.4 =
+* Fix $this reference when registering settings page in settings.php

 = 0.3 =
 * Refactor settings.php into a class.